tzwel/breezeid/readme.md

 Here's an example ID: `WQYW-3AWT-X4R2-97KC`.
 (Notice the uppercasing.
 It's intentional as I find them easier to read and the alphabet was designed with them in mind, but lowercasing the IDs surely makes them look better.
 Go with whatever you want.)

-Breeze Id automatically inserts hyphens every four characters for easier reading.
+Breeze ID automatically inserts hyphens every four characters for easier reading.

 The characters used are unambigous, meaning they can't be confused between each other.
 For example, `1` could be confused with `I`, so `1` is absent from the alphabet.